-When I found out I would be traveling to London on business and that I would arrive on Saturday not starting work until Monday, the first thing I did was go to the Context Travel website to see what I could book for Sunday.
-There right before my eyes was Gastronomic London beckoning and I promptly signed up.
+When I found out I would be traveling to London on business and that I would arrive on Saturday and not start work until Monday, the first thing I did was go to the Context Travel website to see what I could book for Sunday.
+There right before my eyes was their London Food Tour beckoning and I promptly signed up.

 This building is hard to miss!

 Inside is a foodie's fantasy with little departments dedicated to sweets, pastries, teas, biscuits, coffees, and fresh food staples like cheeses, deli items, and meats.
 And since Fortnum and Mason started the concept of hamper it is a requirement that they sell all the supplies you would need for a lovely picnic in any one of London's parks.
 There is so much history around this one store that you could spend an entire tour there, but sadly we had to move on.

 Our next stop was the oldest cheesemonger in London which opened in 1797, Paxton & Whitfield.
 Again, another location with quite a history.
 It was actually begun by Mr. Sam Cullen who became partners with Paxton & Whitfield, but I guess they muscled him out.
 They began supplying the royal household in 1850 and for some time became a regular grocery store during the World Wars when cheese became scarce.